UkrainianProgrammer/UkrainianProgrammer/README.md

 # Hello 👋

-I am a software engineer from Ukraine.
+I am a Ukrainian software engineer from the US.
 Feel free to explore my popular repos pinned below.

 Current projects in progress: